Israel's Most Legendary Spy Is Getting A Netflix Mini-Series — Here's The True Story

 What did Cohen accomplish in Syria?

-Cohen had a palpable impact on the Six Day War, fought between Israel and its neighbours of Syria, Egypt, and Jordan between 5th June and 1, 1967.
+Cohen had a palpable impact on the Six Day War, fought between Israel and its neighbors of Syria, Egypt, and Jordan between June 5 and 1, 1967.
 Specifically, Cohen’s information helped Israel capture the nearly impregnable Golan Heights, located along the Israeli-Syrian border.

 Today, Israel’s claim over the Golan Heights territory is highly contested.
 Still, Cohen never got to see the effect of his efforts as a spy on the modern day.